Video Monetization

 This is a great type of video podcast since you can show everyone’s reactions and gestures during the conversation, as well as make your viewers feel more connected to your content.

-An in-studio video podcast recording works great if you have a designated space to record your videos.
+In-studio video podcasts work great if you have a designated space to record your videos.

 This way, you can set up a camera to record the whole conversation, which you can later promote on social media.